Roy Innis: Political campaigns

 In 1986, Innis challenged incumbent Major Owens in the Democratic primary for the 12th Congressional District, representing Brooklyn.
 He was defeated by a three-to-one margin.

-In the 1993, New York City Democratic Party mayoral primary, Innis challenged incumbent David Dinkins, the first African-American to hold the office.
+In the 1993 New York City Democratic Party mayoral primary, Innis challenged incumbent David Dinkins, the first African-American to hold the office.
 Given his conservative positions on the issues, he explained that "the Democratic Party is the only game in town.
-It's unfortunate that we have a corrupt one-party, one ideology system in New York City, and I'd like to change that.
+It's unfortunate that we have a corrupt one-party, one-ideology system in New York City, and I'd like to change that.
 But being a Democrat doesn't mean you have to be a fool."
 During his own campaign, Innis also appeared at fundraising events for the Republican candidate Rudolph Giuliani.
-Innis received 25% of the vote in the four-way race with a majority of his votes coming from multi-ethnic areas, while he failed in less culturally diverse Assembly Districts.
+Innis received 25% of the vote in the four-way race, with a majority of his votes coming from multi-ethnic areas, and lower support from the less culturally diverse Assembly Districts.
 Innis lost to Dinkins, who then lost to Giuliani in the general election.

-In February 1994, his son, Niger, who ran his primary campaign, suggested that Innis would also challenge incumbent governor Mario Cuomo in the Democratic primary.
+In February 1994, Niger, who ran his primary campaign, suggested that Innis would also challenge incumbent governor Mario Cuomo in the Democratic primary.

 In 1998, Innis joined the Libertarian Party and gave serious consideration to running for Governor of New York as the party's candidate that year.
 He ultimately decided against running, citing time restrictions related to his duties with CORE.

 Innis served as New York State Chair in Alan Keyes's 2000 presidential campaign.